ABNIRML: Analyzing the Behavior of Neural IR Models

 In ad-hoc ranking, a query (expressed in natural language) is submitted by a user to a search engine, and a ranking function provides the user with a list of natural language documents sorted by relevance to the query.
 More formally, let $R(q,d)\in\mathbb{R}$ be a ranking function, which maps a given query $q$ and document $d$ (each being a natural-language sequence of terms) to a real-valued ranking score.
 At query time, documents in a collection $D$ are scored using $R(\cdot)$ for a given query $q$, and ranked by the scores (conventionally, sorted descending by score).
-Learning-to-rank models, such as neural approaches based on contextualized language models, define a ranking function $R_{\theta}(\cdot)$ as a model structure parameterized by $\theta$.
-The parameters are optimized for the task of relevance ranking.
+Learning-to-rank models optimize a set of parameters for the task of relevance ranking based on training data.